The anatomy of the spine shows the natural S-shaped curve (see side view).

 before publication and introducing me to the benefits of the yoga strap.

-These step-by-step photos taken by Elsa Laremont show how to place the yoga
+These step-by-step photos show how to place the yoga

 strap correctly.
 Avoid securing too tightly and overlapping the straps.